MetPX/sarracenia/doc/design/configuration.rst

-Alice can send a dd_admin Alice stop, and it should work.
+Alice can send a sr_admin Alice stop, and it should work.

-Bob (client> can send an dd_admin Bob drop... ? ) ... not sure...
+Bob (client> can send an sr_admin Bob drop... ? ) ... not sure...

 v01.cfg.<source>.queue  ?
 returns the number of files which have not yet been validated....
 (1st line)